El Yunque National Park

 Show all

-The El Yunque National Forest (formerly Caribbean National Forest) is in the northeast of Puerto Rico, less than an hour's drive from San Juan.
-Driving time from Fajardo is under half an hour.
-Many tour operators offer round-trip transportation to El Yunque too.
+El Yunque National Forest (formerly Caribbean National Forest) is in the northeast of Puerto Rico, less than a 1-hour drive from San Juan.
+Driving time from Fajardo is under 30 minutes.
+Many tour operators offer round-trip transportation to El Yunque, too.

 Show all